Fahimraj12/Online-Course-App-Using-Django/README.md

 - Open source community for invaluable resources

 ## 📞 Support
-- For support, email mofahimraj@gmail.coms or open an issue in the GitHub repository.
+- For support, email mofahimraj@gmail.com or open an issue in the GitHub repository.

 ###### ⭐ If you find this project useful, please give it a star on GitHub! ⭐